UbongDavid/Structural-Design-and-Detailing-Support/README.md

 # 📔 Structural-Design-and-Detailing-Support
 **Support for the Structural Design and Detailling Teams**<br>

 I appreciate your willingness to help.
-Of course you will be paid for it.
+Of course you will be paid for your support.

 ## Task Description
 Here is the description:<br>